illuminatedpast/csun-sca-processing/02-processing/02-06-description/02-06-03-reparative.md

 ### Content Warnings

-Content warnings can be added to multiple parts of the finding aid, such as the scope and contents, front matter, and in the box and folder notes; as well as on physical folders.
-If disclaimers are needed in a majority of folders in a box, it’s ok to forego adding notes to every folder in the finding aid in favor of a more general one that indicates the extent of challenging material in the collection.
+Content warnings may be added to multiple parts of the finding aid, such as the scope and contents??, folder level notes, as well as on physical folders.
+If disclaimers are needed in a majority of folders in a box, it’s ok to forego adding notes to every folder in the finding aid in favor of description in the collection-level scope and contents note, indicating the extent and location of challenging material in the collection.

 ### Recording Changes in the Finding Aid